We can all agree that social media marketing is not for the faint-hearted.

 Let that sink in for a minute.

-You, as a social media practitioner, spend so much time curating beautiful content and messaging, and most likely potential clients are going to scroll right past it.
+Social media marketers spend so much time curating beautiful content and messaging; most likely, potential clients scroll right past it.

 Because it is the brand talking about their product or service, and brands are biased.